 In the past, you would not need any digital technology to successfully run a construction company.
-All that was required, included the equipment and tools necessary to construct a bridge or a building.
-However,over the years, that has changed significantly.
+All that was required was the equipment and tools necessary to construct a bridge or a building.
+However, over the years, that has changed significantly.

-Today, to excel in the digital world, companies businesses belonging to all sectors are wholeheartedly embracing the technological changes.
-Now, construction companies all over the world make use of CRM(customer relationship management) to enhance their business processes, client satisfaction, close deals, and to track essential records.
+Today, to excel in the digital world, businesses belonging to all sectors are wholeheartedly embracing the technological changes.
+Now, construction companies all over the world make use of CRM (customer relationship management) to enhance their business processes, client satisfaction, close deals, and to track essential records.

-With that, CRM systems themselves have evolved to a point where they can be integrated with a wide range of other tools that include EPs, social media plugins, phone systems, legacy databases, accounting tools,and a lot more.
+With that, CRM systems themselves have evolved to a point where they can be integrated with a wide range of other tools that include EPs, social media plugins, phone systems, legacy databases, accounting tools, and much more.
 These third-party integrations can further increase the capabilities of any CRM software.

-Are you trying to learn more about CRM tools for construction companies?
+Are you looking to learn more about CRM tools for construction companies?
 In this article, we put together all the information that you need, in order to start.

 Simply put, CRM (customer relationship management) combines a wide range of technologies, practices, and strategies that businesses can use to analyze and manage their customer interaction.
-Along with that, these also allow businesses to access data related to the entire customer lifecycle.
-Using This, businesses can then improve their customer service, improve customer retention, and ultimately drive their sales higher.
+Along with that, these also allow businesses to access data related to the entire customer life cycle.
+Using this, businesses can then improve their customer service, customer retention, and ultimately drive their sales higher.

 In general, any robust CRM tool would include at least a few or all of the following components (either via integration with other software or built-in):

 CRM tools that carry this capability can be used to automate some repetitive processes to enhance the effectiveness of marketing at certain points in a customer’s life cycle.